kaicentriukas/lecture_CERN_data_analysis_student_projects/Dovydas_Ziura/Readme.md

 This project trains a compact CNN+LSTM model to recognize handwritten math expressions and output LaTeX.
 It targets a modest GPU (GTX 1650 2GB) and includes a streaming dataset pipeline, scheduled sampling, preview decoding, beam search, and plotting of training curves.

-## What A README Is
-- A README explains what the project does, how to set it up, how to run it, and how to troubleshoot common issues.
-It’s the first document someone reads to understand and use your repo.

 ## Features
 - Streaming `tf.data` pipeline for big datasets (100k–200k) without huge RAM spikes